Chriscbr/fastcatch/README.md

 fastcatch
 =========

 An HTML5 game, made as a side project.

-It does not use any libraries.
+Uses Stats.js by mrdoob.